 Eid-ul-Fitr is the Muslim holiday marking the end of Ramadan, the Islamic holy month of fasting.
-In 2014 it falls on 29 July in the UK.
+In 2014 it may fall on 28 or 29 July in the UK.
 Often abbreviated to Eid, the holiday is celebrated in different ways by Muslims around the world, but usually with special prayers, traditional food, new clothes and gifts to the poor or needy.

 - BBC - Religions - Ramadan

 An article from the BBC looking at the month of Ramadan, what it means for Muslims and health advice for fasting.

 A BBC video in which Muslims explain how it feels to fast, and why they do it.
 They explain how it can bring them a sense of peace, develop self-control and help them to empathise with suffering and starving people.